Alphabetical Plant Listing

 • Low maintenance, peonies are long-lived (may live up to 50 years!).

-• They add romance and interest to the garden from spring to fall and offer beautiful and changing foliage colors.
+• They add romance and interest to the garden from spring to fall, offering beautiful and changing foliage colors.

-• Peonies are deer resistant, attractive to butterflies, and virtually pest free.
+• Peonies are deer resistant, attractive to pollinators, and virtually pest-free.

 • They are divided into three main groups: herbaceous peonies, intersectional peonies, and tree peonies.